MrRazamataz/EEAutoGift/README.md

    * `FROM_NUMBER` - put the phone number of the person whose data you want to gift elsewhere.
    * `TO_NUMBER` - put the phone number of the person you're **sending** the data to.
    * `AMOUNT` - put the amount, in **GB** that you wish to send. e.g. for `512`MB put `0.5`.
 2. Set up the script to run whenever your contract renews each month (or whenever).
-The script provides multiple ways of automatically setting methods of this up, see below if you want.
+The script provides multiple ways of automatically setting methods of this up, see below if you want (coming soon).
 3. Then, hopefully you will receive a text every month that you have been gifted data!